MarcinGladkowski/fantastic-pancake/_pages/about.md

 permalink: /about/
 ---

 Hello everyone!
-I coding a past few years and i am sure it's my **passion**.
-I trying to learn something new everyday.
-I always wondering about writing my own blog.
-There is a way to memorize somethings about what i learn but also what i am done and each activity in programming.
-I am very opened mind to new things.
-If you read this little description and maybe you want code something new, it's time to write to me.
+I have been coding for the past few years and it's become my **passion**.
+I try to learn something new every day.
+I have been thinking about writing a blog about programming and this is the outcome of this thought.
+I hope these tips, based off of my experience, will help you want to learn about programming.
+If you read this description and you want help coding something new, please write to me.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/about/me_1.jpg" alt="">